Obesity in adults: Role of physical activity and exercise

 - Exercise duration

-- Exercise type
+- Exercise type and intensity

 - INFORMATION FOR PATIENTS